-The engine does not run.
+run.
 This is known as the RESET state and is explained in more detail beginning on Page 4.
-The Proto-Sound® DCRU® will not power the motors until the throttle is turned OFF and then ON again.
+The Proto sound® ECRU® will not power the motors until the throttle is turned OFF and then ON again.
 At this point, the engine will now function just like any other electronic or mechanical E-unit.
+On Proto sound® equipped engines, the diesel engine sounds will change in volume as the engine begins to move.
+The horn can be activated by pressing the whistle button on the transformer just as any horn would be activated.
+See the sections later in this guide, beginning on page 5, for more information on activating the horn and bell sounds

-PROTO-SOUND® INSTRUCTIONS
+PROTO SOUNDS® OPERATING INSTRUCTIONS

-The MTH Proto-Sound® digital sound and train control system provides the operator with unprecedented realistic operation on your model railroad.
-In addition to actual electric engine, CD-equivalent 16-bit digital sounds, you get the following features:
+The MTH Proto sound® digital sound and train control system provides the operator with unprecedented realistic operation on your model railroad.
+In addition to actual diesel engine, CD-equivalent 16-bit digital sounds, you get the following features:

-Built-In DCRU Reverse Unit Authentic Electric Engine Whistle Sound Authentic Electric Engine Bell Sound Squeaking Brake Sound Passenger Station Announcements Operating Remote Controlled ProtoCouplerTM Self-Recharging Battery Back-Up System With Automatic Battery Shut-Off Remotely Controlled Reverse Unit Lock-Out Remotely Adjustable Electric Engine Volume Ungradable Microprocessor Options Random Selection of Four "Cab Chatter" Radio Transmission Sound Clips Authentic Electric Shut Down Sounds
+Built-In Proto-sound® DCRU® Reverse Unit Authentic Diesel Engine Horn Sound Authentic Diesel Engine Bell Sound Squeaking Brake Sound Freight Yard Sounds Operating Remote Controlled ProtoCouplerTM Self-Recharging Battery Back-Up System With Automatic Battery Shut-Off Remotely Controlled Reverse Unit Lock-Out Remotely Adjustable Diesel Engine Volume Authentic Diesel Engine Start Up & Shut Down Sounds Random Selection of Four "Cab Chatter" Radio Transmission Sound Clips